huhn511/micro-shop/docs/00_introduction.md

 - Create and Manage Products

 ## What you will learn?
-- Rust Webserver with actix
+- Rust Webserver with actix-web
 - Database with Postgres
 - CRUD with Models